 - a.
-W Wait or Immediate Return option. - b.
-MODE Mode of request. - c.
+W · Wait or Immediate Return option. - b.
+MODE Mode of request.

+- c.
 OP CODE Type of request (READ, WRITE, FUNC, etc.). - d.
 RETURN/COMPLETION ADDRESS Return address after IOC call.
 This would normally be a return address in the TCM processor program after a request is queued/completed.
-This location is also used to store a request completion address (when immediate return option is used) so that after the program exits to TCMEXEC, control may be returned to an entry point within the program from TCMEXEC after the CCM request has completed, so that the completed request can be processed, and further servicing or completion of the TCM request may proceed. - e.
-BUFFER LENGTH Length of input/output buffer. - f.
-F Word / Byte Count Flag. - g.
-BUFFER ADDRESS Address of input/output buffer. - h.
-FUNC CODE Function code of FUNC request.
+When the immediate return option is used, this location is also used to store a request completion address.
+After the program exits to TCMEXEC, control can be returned an entry point within the program from TCMEXEC (after the CCM request or a buffer, if in the buffer chain mode, has completed).
+This permits the completed request to be processed and further servicing or completion of the TCM request can proceed.